Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Seahawks stats and trends

-- In Seattle's eight games this year, it has five wins against the spread.
+- In Seattle's eight games this season, it has five wins against the spread.

 - The Seahawks have always covered the spread this season when underdogs by 3.5 points or more.